curlyObject/bbc-url-test/README.md

 - JDK 1.8.0_131 or greater

 ##### For development
-- An internet connection to dowload dependencies through gradle
+- An internet connection to download dependencies through gradle

 ## Quick-start